oasis-tcs/openc2-jadn/outline.md

 | **Record** | JSON **object**.
 Member keys are field names. |

 **JSON Serialization Options**
+JADN type definitions with more than one of the following options are invalid.
+JADN type definitions with a type other than that applicable to the option are invalid.
 * 3.1.2.
-Instances of JADN types with the following serialization options MUST be serialized as:
+Instances of JADN types with one of the following options MUST be serialized as:

 | Serialization Option | JADN Type | JSON Serialization Requirement |
 | :--- | :--- | :--- |